The changing face of West Bay

 In the meantime, other planning applications seemed to be going through unnoticed!
 A development of terraced homes on the east cliff, called 'Beachcomber' have been built.
 Harbour Garage (one of the last of the old village garages) has been demolished, making way for a new development of flats and shops (Maritime House).
 Approval was granted for two blocks of three story flats along Forty Foot Way (Driftwood).
 The Bridport Arms has undergone a complete renovation with substantial extensions, the new roofs being of thatch and slate, thus in keeping with the original.

-Two coaches have been placed on the track beside the restored railway station.
+Since 2000, coaches have been placed on the track beside the restored railway station for various projects, information centre, restaurants, etc.

 Had the new harbour improvements not been implemented, then it is unlikely that many of the housing developments would have taken place either, but then West Bay would probably have finished up looking tired and run down.
 A catch 22?